-The reason these Samaritans did not receive the Spirit when they were baptized was because God wanted the Samaritan believers to be united with the original Jewish church in Jerusalem.
+These Samaritans did not receive the Spirit when they were baptized because God wanted the Samaritan believers to be united with the original Jewish church in Jerusalem.
 It served the purpose of confirming Philip's teaching among the Samaritans and authenticated their work to the apostles in Jerusalem.
-There appears to be a transition in the book of Acts from the Jews to the Samaritans to the Gentiles.
+There is a transition in the book of Acts from the Jews to the Samaritans to the Gentiles.

 Laying on of Hands

 Laying on of hands was an Old Testament ritual.

 Today, when performed by a Christian minister, it simply has to do with identification and setting one aside for service or consecration, and it declares that we are partners with that one.
 It has nothing to do with "making sure" one receives the Holy Spirit.